 National Strategy for Suicide Prevention

 The National Strategy for Suicide Prevention provides a framework for suicide prevention efforts across the county.
-Building on the work of the Surgeon General’s Call to Action, this Web site contains resources on data about suicide as well as information about suicide prevention efforts throughout the nation.
+Building on the work of the Surgeon General’s Call to Action, this resource provides data about suicide, as well as information about suicide prevention efforts throughout the nation.
 Information about California’s suicide prevention activities can be found by clicking on “Federal, State and private activities” and selecting from the drop down menu under "Prevention Programs."

-The Screening for Mental Health's (SMH) SOS Suicide Prevention Program is a a school-based suicide prevention program targeting high school students.
-SMH, a nonprofit organization, provides program kits for a cost of $150, which includes material for 500 students.
+The Screening for Mental Health's SOS Suicide Prevention Program is a school-based suicide prevention program targeting.
 The program educates teens in recognizing the signs of suicide and outlines action steps for dealing with this mental health emergency.
 The National Association of Schools Psychologists and many other national associations endorse SOS.

 The Society for the Prevention of Teen Suicide

 This resource provides practical information about youth suicide prevention that is relevant to schools, parents, and students.
-The Society for the Prevention of Teen Suicide, a national nonprofit organization, increases awareness about both the problem of youth suicide and increases accessibility to user-friendly resources available to prevent it.
+This national, nonprofit organization increases awareness about both the problem of youth suicide and increases accessibility to user-friendly resources available to prevent it.

 Surgeon General's Call to Action, 1999

-Surgeon General’s National Call to Action, 1999 promotes awareness and intervention for suicide and its risk factors.
-The report includes a section dedicated to suicide issues and facts among young people.
+This report promotes awareness and intervention for suicide and its risk factor and includes a section dedicated to suicide issues and facts among young people.

 Yellow Ribbon Suicide Prevention Program